Ventura County, California: Federal and state representation

-Government and policing

-County supervisors

-Ventura County is administered by five elected Supervisors who each serve four year terms.
-They appoint the county executive officer who appoints non-elected department administrators who manage county functions.
-The county seal, that was adopted in 1964, was reviewed in 2022 due to prominent depiction of Junípero Serra that could be hurtful to those who allege that Serra was responsible for the suppression of the culture of Chumash people.
-The seal also had images referring to atomic energy and oil drilling that no longer represented the county industries.
-A new seal was adopted that depicts Arch Rock off Anacapa Island.

-Ventura County Sheriff
+Law enforcement

-The Ventura County Sheriff provides court protection, county jail administration, and patrol for the unincorporated areas of the county plus contracted police services for the incorporated cities of Thousand Oaks, Fillmore, Camarillo, Moorpark, and Ojai.
+The Ventura County Sheriff's Department provides court protection, county jail administration, and patrol for the unincorporated areas of the county plus contracted police services for the incorporated cities of Thousand Oaks, Fillmore, Camarillo, Moorpark, and Ojai.

-Municipal police departments

 The incorporated cities of Ventura, Oxnard, Simi Valley, Port Hueneme, and Santa Paula have municipal police departments.

 Crime

 Ventura County is home to several of the safest communities in the U.S., including Thousand Oaks, Simi Valley, Newbury Park, and Moorpark.
 Overall, crime in the county is 33% lower than California and U.S. rates.

 According to a 2019 report, the county is the second safest county among California's most populated counties.

 The following table includes the number of incidents reported and the rate per 1,000 persons for each type of offense.